abhaybhatia01/mongoAuth/readme.md

 # welcome
 ## Getting Started

-> This app contains API secrets and passwords that have been hidden deliberately, so the app cannot be run with its features on your local machine.
-However, feel free to clone this repository if necessary.
+> This app contains connection strings and secrets that have been hidden deliberately, However, feel free to clone this repository, default values have been given to to the environment variables.
 ### Clone or download this repository

 ```sh